Freddsle/fedRBE/evaluation_data/microarray/README.md

 Do not contain NA values.

 Central run:
-- limmaRBE with Status (normal / HGSC) as covariates and dataset as batches.
+- limmaRBE with Status (normal / tumor) as covariates and dataset as batches.
 - without NA.

 # Structure